persuaded9041/poke-solus-rgb/docs/FEATURES.md

-Bulbasaur | added to Viridian Forest @ 1% (similar to LGPE) Squirtle | added to Seafoam Islands B3F and B4F @ 1% (similar to LGPE) because those 2 maps are the ones with water Charmander | added to both floors of Rock Tunnel @ 1% (similar to LGPE) Fossils (Dome/Helix) | added 2 additional fossils in Victory Road because it's late enough in the game that you wouldn't be able to use them for your main party
+Bulbasaur | added to Viridian Forest @ 1% (similar to LGPE) Squirtle | added to Seafoam Islands B3F and B4F @ 1% (similar to LGPE) because those 2 maps are the ones with water Charmander | added to both floors of Rock Tunnel @ 1% (similar to LGPE) Omanyte/Kabuto | added 2 additional fossils (1 Helix and 1 Dome) in Victory Road because it's late enough in the game that it would prevent you from using them in your main party
 Eevee | added to Route 17 @ 5% (similar to LGPE)
 Porygon | added a scientist who works for Pokémon Lab on Cinnabar Island who sells you one for 10000p "illegally" (this is where Porygon was created originally); The price was determined because it's _around_ 10% (a bit less) of the Game Corner cost after doing coin conversion if you use the 6500c price (6500 coins @ 1000p per 50c = 130000p x 10% = 13000p).
 Mew | added a static encounter in a new room of Cinnabar Lab basement (technically B2F); The thematic reasoning is a bit ambiguous... it could be interpreted as Mew "coming back" to the building where its DNA was used to create Mewtwo, in order to find Mewtwo... or it could be seen as the "original" Mew that was used for experimentation (whether Mew was ever present in this building or if DNA was taken from the jungle is not clear in the lore) now hiding somewhere in this building.
 The new room's entrance is surrounded by rocks as if a hole was broken in the floor by Mew.
 It's level 30 (like in Emerald).